Lack of skilled workers, corruption preventing the Palestinians from getting the most out of billions of dollars in foreign funding

-According to Adel Dweikat, a former USAID project director, the organization’s “main goal is to sustain the [Palestinian] economy,” while improving specific sectors such as health and education.
+According to a former USAID project director, who spoke to The Media Line on condition of anonymity, the organization’s “main goal is to sustain the [Palestinian] economy,” while improving specific sectors such as health and education.
 At the same time, USAID helps to “develop the water sector and overall infrastructure as well as improve the services provided by the PA to its citizens.”

-In this respect, Dweikat told The Media Line that USAID provides “direct cash assistance to the [Palestinian] government,” which he said allows it “to employ more people, open new markets or develop current ones, support and strengthen the existing legal framework and focus of training youth,” among many other aspects.
+In this respect, he explained that USAID provides “direct cash assistance to the [Palestinian] government,” which he said allows it “to employ more people, open new markets or develop current ones, support and strengthen the existing legal framework and focus of training youth,” among many other aspects.

 Washington has also provided humanitarian assistance for Palestinian refugees—to the tune of billions of dollars—through the United Nations Relief and Works Agency.